Official Visitor Website

 Greater Anglia operates the East Anglia rail franchise, providing most commuter and regional services from London Liverpool Street Station to Norfolk, Suffolk, Essex and parts of Cambridgeshire and Hertfordshire.

-Until 2022, Greater Anglia are changing every one of their trains, investing £1.4bn in modern state-of-the art software-driven trains and services, and transforming passengers’ journeys.
+Greater Anglia have changed every one of their trains, investing £1.4bn in modern state-of-the art software-driven trains and services, and transforming passengers’ journeys.

-There will be 169 new Bombardier and Stadler trains on branch and Inter-City lines, with 1-6 extra carriages compared to 2016.
+There are 169 new Bombardier and Stadler trains on branch and Inter-City lines, with 1-6 extra carriages compared to 2016.
 4 carriage and 3 carriage trains are being used on services and Norwich to London Intercity services will be 12 carriage trains.
-There is 20-40% more seats on peak-time trains.
+There are 20-40% more seats on peak-time trains.

 ;